liuxu1005/liuxu1005.github.io/graphics/README.md

 Second, I have to implement recursive ray tracing with reflections and refractions in shader.
 This is where the most of job comes from.

     I just draw a quad on screen in vertex shader, so that I can visit each pixel in view port.
+    (I tried another way, in which I drawn several objects and let WebGL blend the several layer by gl_blendFunc.
+The advantage of this way is it enable us focus on one layer each time without worry about blending.
+Finally I discard this way and use the way we are taught in Comp 175.)

     All calculations are finished in fragment shader.

 The ray tracing method is the same as the one taught by Professor Remco.